-Your main way of braking manually.
-Pressing the brake pedal may activate regenerative braking or engage the friction brakes, depending on the Foot brake driving conditions.

-Slows the car down by using the car's movement to charge the 48 V battery.
-[1] Regenerative braking

-Friction brakes Slows the car down by engaging the disc brakes.
+Foot brake Your main way of braking manually.
+Pressing the brake pedal may activate regenerative braking or engage the friction brakes, depending on the driving conditions.
+Regenerative braking Slows the car down by using the car's movement to charge the 48 V battery. ^[1] Friction brakes Slows the car down by engaging the disc brakes.
 Parking brake Keeps the car in place while parked.

-Automatically applies the brake to hold the car when coming to a stop.
-Auto hold manoeuvres for safety reasons or convenience.
+Auto hold Automatically applies the brake to hold the car when coming to a stop.
 Automatic braking This is a general term for the car's braking interventions.
-Several driver support and safety systems can intervene and perform braking control^[2]

-Automatic braking after severe collisions to avoid further hazards.
-Post-impact braking

-Electronic stability

-Helps prevent skidding and other stability-related issues by automatically applying the brakes individually.
+Several driver support and safety systems can intervene and perform braking manoeuvres for safety reasons or convenience.
+Post-impact braking Automatic braking after severe collisions to avoid further hazards.
+Electronic stability control ^[2] Helps prevent skidding and other stability-related issues by automatically applying the brakes individually.
+Anti-lock braking system ^[3] Prevents the brakes from locking up during hard braking.

-Anti-lock braking system^[3]

-Prevents the brakes from locking up during hard braking.
 This improves the braking performance stability and manoeuvrability of the car.